 Medical Practice

-Dr. Levine is a voluntary attending physician at the Icahn School of Medicine at Mount Sinai where he holds an appointment as Associate Clinical Professor of Geriatrics & Palliative Care.
+Dr. Levine is a voluntary attending physician at the Icahn School of Medicine at Mount Sinai where he holds an appointment as Clinical Professor of Geriatrics & Palliative Care.
 Dr. Levine is wound care consultant at the New Jewish Home, a 514 bed facility that has both rehabilitation and long-term care residents, where he is also part of the teaching program for geriatric fellows in the Brookdale Department of Geriatrics and Palliative Medicine.

 -